alterebro/mosquito/README.md

 **mosquito** is a Static Site Generator written in PHP that can also be used as a simple Content Management System.
 It converts your markdown files into HTML using the folder structure as URL router.

-Further documentation is available on the mosquito website, which was generated (♫♫ obviously ♫♫) with **mosquito** : http://alterebro.github.io/mosquito/
+Further documentation is available on the mosquito website, which was generated (♫♫ obviously ♫♫) using **mosquito** : http://alterebro.github.io/mosquito/

 ## Requirements